 So what do we do?!

-We have decided that some of Whitfords products will not contain palm-derived ingredients at all and a few of them will contain a small percentage that hasn’t been farmed through deforestation, certified by the Roundtable on Sustainable Palm Oil (RSPO) which, we know, are still not perfect certifications but we want to support those who are trying to find a solution.
+We have decided that most of Whitfords products will not contain palm-derived ingredients at all and very few of them will contain a small percentage that hasn’t been farmed through deforestation and will be certified by the Roundtable on Sustainable Palm Oil (RSPO) which, we know, are still not perfect certifications but we want to support those who are trying to find a solution.

-We will tell you which products are palm-free and which ones are not.
+We will always tell you which products are palm-free and which ones are not and, at the moment, only 1 product in our range contains a tiny amount of an RSPO-certified palm derived ingredient and all the rest are 100% palm-free.
 This is a compromise, no doubt.
 There is no “save the world and feel good” alternative here because the big picture is very complex – and we haven’t even mentioned the social and economic impact of both cultivating or not cultivating palm -, but we feel it’s a balanced decision for now.

 The race is on to find a sustainable alternative.
 There are projects looking into non-genetically modified algae and even yeast to produce the palmitic acid that is a major component in palm oil.
 It’s early days and consumers will certainly need to be willing to pay more for their products.
 We are keeping our eyes peeled and our hearts hopeful.